werfyg/astar-docs/docs/user-guides/dex.md

 # Buying ASTR on a DEX

 There are a few DEXs that are built on Astar Network.
-Arthswap is one of them.
-Arthswap is built on EVM, therefore we need to interact in the EVM environment.
+This guide will show you how to use Arthswap.
+Arthswap is built on EVM, therefore we need to interact with the EVM environment.

 ## Setup MetaMask